GlobalAICommunity/global-ai-bootcamp-2025-workshop-genai-on-postgresql/Instructions/Lab_Instructions.md

 1. Click the graph icon in the chat bubble to see with cases were used to answer the question.

-1. From the Citation Graph, you will see semantic reranker has a slighted improve accuracy, and **retrieves 60% of the most revelvant cases**.
+1. From the Citation Graph, you will see semantic reranker has a slighty improve accuracy, and **retrieves 60% of the most revelvant cases**.

 ### How to implement a reranker for queries
 >[!alert] Make sure you are using **pgAdmin** for the following steps.